METM22 – Call for proposals

 MET is a knowledge-sharing and peer-training network.
 We encourage submissions from both seasoned and novice presenters with expertise to share.

 Standalone presentations usually last 30 or 45 minutes, including time for discussion.
-Panel discussions can last 60 to 90 minutes.
-This year, we particularly encourage proposals that involve active participation and interaction.
+Panel discussions can be 60 to 90 minutes.
+We particularly encourage proposals that involve active participation and interaction.

 All abstracts accepted for peer review will be separately evaluated by two reviewers in a double-blind process.
-We may ask for additional details if doubts arise during peer review.
+We may ask for additional details or revisions if doubts arise during peer review.